kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 * **Solution:** Set `routingPreference=Default` (or leave the field unset)
 * **Effect:** The Kubernetes implementation will apply its best-effort routing strategy based on its design.
 This strategy might change over time as the implementation evolves.
-It may load balance across zones or regions regions.
+It may load balance across zones or regions.

 #### Story 2
 * **Requirement:** I want my application to primarily receive traffic from